knpuniversity/easyadminbundle/knpu/csv-export.md

 a `sortDirection` parameter... which is a nice way of making the export order match the list order.

-To create the query builder, we can actually use a protected functions on the base class called `createListQueryBuilder()`.
+To create the query builder, we can actually use a protected function on the base class called `createListQueryBuilder()`.
 Pass this the entity class, either `Genus::class` or `$this->entity['class']`... in case you want to make this method reusable across multiple entities.